Soorajm100/CS-ASSIGNMENT/README.md

       make
   to compile the file change the make file accordingly by changing the code so that it could compile the right file.

  * Load the file.
-In my case the filename is new.ko so
+In my case the filename is new_jiffies.ko so

-        sudo insmod new.ko
+        sudo insmod new_jiffies.ko

  * Make sure to check whether the file has been loaded to kernel or not